-CATLETTSBURG, KY — The Kentucky State Police (KSP) Electronic Crime Branch located, interviewed, and arrested Henry D. Hampton, 27, on charges related to a child sexual abuse material investigation.
+ASHLAND, KY (September 15, 2021) — The Kentucky State Police (KSP) Electronic Crime Branch has arrested Jonathan Taylor Breeding, 23, on charges related to child sexual abuse material.

-Hampton was interviewed as the result of an undercover Internet Crimes Against Children (ICAC) investigation.
-The KSP Electronic Crime Branch began the investigation after discovering the suspect uploading sexually explicit images of minors to an online social media account.
+Breeding was arrested as the result of an undercover Internet Crimes Against Children (ICAC) investigation.
+The KSP Electronic Crime Branch began the investigation after discovering the suspect uploading images of child sexual exploitation online.

-The investigation resulted in the execution of a search warrant of Hampton’s cellular phone in Catlettsburg on September 11, 2023.
+The investigation resulted in the execution of a search warrant at a residence in Ashland on September 14, 2021.
 Equipment used to facilitate the crime was seized and taken to KSP’s forensic laboratory for examination.
+The investigation is ongoing.

 # # #